 The same goes for rims.
 Most rims are made of aluminum but carbon is extremely popular with all those people looking to save weight.
 The important thing to remember for carbon road rims is that traditional brake pads do not work.

 They generate too much heat from the friction between the pad and rim and end up melting the resin that holds the carbon fiber together.
-Get carbon fiber-specific brake pads.
+You will have to get carbon fiber-specific brake pads.

-A 3000-word article could be written about each one of these steps alone, especially the seatpost.
 First of all, make sure you get the right size that is compatible with the seat tube on your frame.
 After that, it is a matter of the material.
-Carbon, steel, and alloy (aluminum alloy usually) are the three main materials but there are others.
+Carbon, steel, and alloy (aluminum alloy usually) are the three main materials.

 The saddle is perhaps the easiest thing to buy that will affect the way you ride.
 Get something comfortable that you can put some miles into.